msloma/InfoOfUsedScm/README.md

 The project includes:
 - Unit tests for service and controller layers
 - Integration tests for the API endpoints

+Note: This project uses Spring Boot 3.4.0, which introduces `@MockitoBean` as a replacement for the deprecated `@MockBean` annotation.

 ## Project Structure